hazbo/moodswing2/README.md

 Doing this will only allow you to use those three moods for whatever it is you want to do.
 Want to get all moods?

     $moodswing->getAllMoods();

+### Todo

+  - Need to actually use real data in the JSON file!

 ### Tests
 Ant